Martone: The Habsburgs of Austria (1707–1738)

-From 1707, after Spanish rule ended, the South of Italy passed under the rule of the Habsburgs of Austria who remained until 1738.
+From 1707, after Spanish rule ended, the South of Italy passed under the rule of the Habsburgs of Austria, who remained until 1738.
 During this period, internal fighting continued, causing unrest in the country.

-In 1723 a territorial boundary was drawn between the municipalities of Martone and Gioiosa Jonica, and a slab of local granite was placed at the entrance of the town as a border marker.
+In 1723, a territorial boundary was drawn between the municipalities of Martone and Gioiosa Jonica and a slab of local granite was placed at the entrance of the town as a border marker.
 It has the date inscribed and the borders mapped, which no longer apply due to the continuous expansion of the residential area towards Goiosa Jonica.

 Period under the Bourbons (1738–1806)

-Following the 1738 Treaty of Vienna the Bourbons ruled the Kingdom of Naples.
-Under them, there was a half-century of peace.
+Following the 1738 Treaty of Vienna, the Bourbons ruled the Kingdom of Naples.
+Under their rule, there was a half-century of peace.
 This period was not altogether tranquil, however, because of both internal fighting and natural disasters.

 In the administrative ordinance set up at the time of the Partenopean (Neapolitan) Republic in 1799, Martone was a municipality in the canton of Roccella.
-The Bourbons enacted the law on 1 May 1816 by which it was transferred into the domain of Giosa Jonica.
+The Bourbons enacted the law on 1 May 1816, by which it was transferred into the domain of Giosa Jonica.

-From 1767 onwards, in Martone, jurisdiction of Grotteria, the following Lord-Mayors had taken office: Francesco Parlà, Giuseppe Antonio Belcastro, Saverio Infusini, Giuseppe Antonio Fuda, Giuseppe Sorbara, Giacomo Calvi and Felice Oppedisano (Sectione Archivio di Stato di Locri.Fondo notarile, notaio (notary) Tommasa Vumbaca di Grotteria, envelope 269, vol. 3010, year 1770).
-The relative document is inscribed, in appendix, in the vol. of D. Romeo, Il Comune Feudale in Calabria, AGE, Ardore M., 2002, pp. 152–153.
+From 1767 onwards, in Martone, jurisdiction of Grotteria, the following Lord-Mayors had taken office: Francesco Parlà, Giuseppe Antonio Belcastro, Saverio Infusini, Giuseppe Antonio Fuda, Giuseppe Sorbara, Giacomo Calvi, and Felice Oppedisano (Sectione Archivio di Stato di Locri.Fondo notarile, notaio (notary) Tommasa Vumbaca di Grotteria, envelope 269, vol. 3010, year 1770).
+The relative document is inscribed in the appendix, in the vol. of D. Romeo, Il Comune Feudale in Calabria, AGE, Ardore M., 2002, pp.152–153.

 1783 earthquake

-The disastrous earthquake of 5 February 1783, which lasted about a quarter of an hour, destroyed the majority of Calabrian villages and caused around 30,000 casualties, produced quite a significant amount of damage in Martone as well.
+The Calabrian earthquakes of 1783 struck Martone and nearby villages on 5 February 1783.
+The earthquake, which lasted about 15 minutes, caused a significant amount of damage to Martone as well as destroying the majority of Calabrian villages resulting in around 30,000 casualties.

-The residential centre located in the low zone (Basia) which was completely destroyed was relocated to the high zone on the hill where it still exists.
+The residential center located in the low zone (Basia) was destroyed and was relocated to higher ground on the hill, where it still exists today.
 A Calabrese writer of that time described the violent earthquake, stating: "Around midday, a dense fog enveloped the entire region; the clouds remained stationary for lack of wind.
 The animals, restless, were running from place to place.
-Suddenly we heard a confused noise in the air; then, came a strong wind, and the earth began to tremble; at first, it produced light shakes, then a very violent one.
+Suddenly, we heard a confused noise in the air, then came a strong wind, and the earth began to tremble.
+At first, it produced light shakes, then a very violent one.
 The houses were torn from their foundations, and stones and bricks were catapulted into enormous distances.
-Another most potent wave uprooted secular trees which splintered and shuttered as they fell.
+Another most potent wave uprooted secular trees, which splintered and shattered as they fell.
 Deep crevices opened up in which men and things were swallowed.
-Several chasms opened and quickly closed, like monstrous jaws, that later on, when digging, persons and houses were found almost bonded into terrifying mush.
+Several chasms opened and quickly closed, like monstrous jaws, that later on, when digging, people and houses were found almost bonded into terrifying mush.
 The sea also precipitated onto the shore with furious waves, overthrowing hundreds of people that had gathered there to seek safety".